-The lower courts' rulings may be appealed to the upper courts (ie, the decisions of the giudici di pace may be appealed to the lower civil courts, whose judgments may in turn be appealed to the Court of Cassation on matters of law only; likewise, where a lower civil court delivers a decision at first instance, it may be appealed to the court of appeals.
-The judgments of the courts of appeal (including where they have jurisdiction at first and last instance) may be appealed to the Court of Cassation on questions of law only.
+The lower courts' rulings may be appealed both on the facts and on the law to the upper courts (ie, the decisions of the giudici di pace may be appealed to the lower civil courts, whose judgments may in turn be appealed to the Court of Cassation on matters of law only; likewise, where a lower civil court delivers a decision at first instance, it may be appealed to the court of appeals).
+The judgments of the courts of appeals (including where they have jurisdiction at first and last instance) may be appealed to the Court of Cassation on questions of law only.